-- ➤ To provide appropriate support materials, resources will be reviewed regularly by the SENCO. - ➤ To liaise with the appropriate external agencies with SENCO's offering guidance and support to the class teacher. - > To inform parents of all matters appropriate to their child and have the opportunity to comment on decisions concerning their child's needs. - > To support parents of children who may require an Education, Health and Care Plan and guide them through the process and any relevant literature. - > To hold regular meetings with the Special Needs Governor, Mrs Lisa Nash and the Special Needs Team to ensure that there is adequate provision for each child. - ➤ To provide regular reports to the full body of Governors. - ➤ To have formal meetings with teaching and support staff at least termly to discuss the children on the School's SEN Register.
-Informal meetings will be arranged to discuss children where the need arises. - To make an Early Help Referral where appropriate and ensure they are regularly updated.
+- > To operate a whole pupil, whole school approach to the provision of support for special educational needs. - ➤ To provide Special Educational Needs Co-ordinators who will work with the SEN Inclusion Policy and be situated at both sites (EYFS & KS1 and KS2). - ➤ To provide support and advice for all staff working with special educational needs pupils. - > To ensure that every teacher has the appropriate training to identify and support any child with SEN. - ➤ To provide appropriate support materials, resources will be reviewed regularly by the SENCO. - > To liaise with the appropriate external agencies with SENCO's offering guidance and support to the class teacher. - > To inform parents of all matters appropriate to their child and have the opportunity to comment on decisions concerning their child's needs. - > To support parents of children who may require an Education, Health and Care Plan and guide them through the process and any relevant literature. - > To hold regular meetings with the Special Needs Governor, Mrs Lisa Timms and the Special Needs Team to ensure that there is adequate provision for each child. - ➤ To provide regular reports to the full body of Governors. - ➤ To have formal meetings with teaching and support staff at least termly to discuss the children on the School's SEN Register.
+Informal meetings will be arranged to discuss children where the need arises. - > To make an Early Help Referral where appropriate and ensure they are regularly updated.